jdcloudcom/en/documentation/Networking/Direct-Connection/Getting-Started/Multiple-VPC-Interconnection.md

 Primary configuration items are as follows:

-- - API name: Name of API connected Border Gateway and VPC;
+  - API name: Name of API connected Border Gateway and VPC;

   - Border Gateway: Select Border Gateway to be interconnected.
-Border Gateway can communicated with VPC internally and serve as the BGP running endpoint at the JD Cloud end and the customer IDC end;
+Border Gateway can communicated with VPC internally and serve as the BGP running endpoint at the JD Cloud & AI end and the customer IDC end;

   - VPC: Select VPC to be interconnected;